m-bock/purescript-transit/README.md

 In this example, the `DoorLocked` state stores a PIN code, and the `Unlock` message includes the entered PIN.
 The unlock operation can succeed (transitioning to `DoorClosed`) or fail (staying in `DoorLocked`), depending on whether the entered PIN matches the stored one.

-Notice the diamond node in the state diagram—this represents a conditional transition where the outcome depends on runtime data.
+Notice the diamond node in the state diagram — this represents a conditional transition where the outcome depends on runtime data.

 The transition table shows both possible outcomes: